CMSC-495-7383-Group-3/timezone-webapp/frontend/README.md

 A `TimezoneProfile` is an object that stores some information about a given timezone such as the name and sunset/rise times.

 The naming of what is used where is currently a bit ambiguous, but the type checking system should catch all errors.
 As the details on this are better decided, please change any naming of variables and parameters as needed.

+## Testing

+To test the application, the development server must be running (`npm run dev`).
+Then use `npm run test` to run automated tests or `npm run cp:open` to open the visual testing environment.

 # Components